Special forces: First specialized units

 During the Second Boer War (1899–1902) the British Army felt the need for more specialised units.
 Scouting units such as the Lovat Scouts, a Scottish Highland regiment made up of exceptional woodsmen outfitted in ghillie suits and well practised in the arts of marksmanship, field craft, and military tactics filled this role.
 This unit was formed in 1900 by Lord Lovat and early on reported to an American, Major Frederick Russell Burnham, the Chief of Scouts under Lord Roberts.
 After the war, Lovat's Scouts went on to formally become the British Army's first sniper unit.
 Additionally, the Bushveldt Carbineers, formed in 1901, can be seen as an early unconventional warfare unit.

 The Luna Sharpshooters, also known as the "Marksmen of Death" (Spanish: Tiradores de la Muerte), was an elite unit formed on 1899 by General Antonio Luna to serve under the Philippine Revolutionary Army.
 They became famous for fighting fiercer than the regular Filipino army soldiers.
 Most of the members of this unit came from the old Spanish Army filipino members which fought during the Philippine Revolution.

 The sharpshooters became famous for their fierce fighting and proved their worth by being the usual spearheading unit in every major battle in the Philippine–American War.
 In the Battle of Paye on December 19, 1899, Bonifacio Mariano, a sharpshooter under the command of General Licerio Gerónimo, killed General Henry Ware Lawton of the United States Army, making the latter the highest ranking casualty during the course of the war.

 World War I

 The German Stormtroopers and the Italian Arditi were the first modern shock troops.
 They were both elite assault units trained to a much higher level than that of average troops and tasked to carry out daring attacks and bold raids against enemy defenses.
 Unlike Stormtroopers, Arditi were not units within infantry divisions, but were considered a separate combat arm.

+Interwar period

+Chaco war

+The Macheteros de Jara was an auxiliary cavalry regiment that was organized since August 15, 1932, before the Battle of Boquerón began.
+The regiment was recruited from former outlaws from Paraguay who fought against Bolivian officers and soldiers.

+The 50th Infantry Regiment (Cuchilleros de la Muerte) was a Bolivian infantry regiment that fought in the Chaco War.
+Nicknamed the Knives of Death (Spanish: Cuchillos de la Muerte), the regiment relied almost exclusively on the use of blade weapons, particularly bayonets.